-Apple Wipes iTunes Pages on Facebook and Instagram Ahead of WWDC
+Apple Wipes iTunes Pages on Facebook and Instagram, Begins Moving Away From iTunes Links

 Apple's Beats brand in April unveiled the Powerbeats Pro, a redesigned wire-free version of its popular fitness-oriented Powerbeats earbuds.

-Apple Wipes iTunes Pages on Facebook and Instagram Ahead of WWDC
+Apple Wipes iTunes Pages on Facebook and Instagram, Begins Moving Away From iTunes Links

 As noted on Reddit, Apple has abruptly removed all social media content from its iTunes page on Facebook, including posts, photos, and videos.
 This appears to have happened within the past 24 hours, as a cached version of the iTunes page on Facebook still had content available as of May 31.

-Note: Update: As noted by the Iconfactory's Craig Hockenberry, some itunes.apple.com links for songs and artists now redirect to music.apple.com, serving as yet another example of Apple moving away from its iTunes brand.